ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 ### Nomenclature

-Detailed guidance on process and flow nomenclature is provided in Table 1.
+Detailed guidance on process and flow nomenclature is provided in M-1.
 General Information Field Conventions.
-Elementary Flow nomenclature specific guidance can be found in Appendix: D FEDEFL Nomenclature Rules, while guidance on Technosphere Flow and Process nomenclature can be found in Appendix:E ILCD Nomenclature Rules.
+Elementary Flow nomenclature specific guidance can be found in Appendix D: FEDEFL Nomenclature Rules, while guidance on Technosphere Flow and Process nomenclature can be found in Appendix E: ILCD Nomenclature Rules.

 #### Categorization